-Table 26 - Team Sheet Requirements Match Stage Requirements Pre-Match Preparation of Team Sheet A Team Sheet is required to be prepared by each Club prior to every Match via PlayHQ.
+Match Stage Requirements Pre-Match Preparation of Team Sheet A Team Sheet is required to be prepared by each Club prior to every Match via PlayHQ.
 A Team Sheet must accurately reflect the list of all Players and Officials participating for the Club's Team in a Match and must include: i.
 The name of each Player participating (in alphabetical order by surname); ii.
 The jersey number of each Player participating; iii.
 The name of all Team Officials participating, including: a.
-Coachb.
+Coach b.
 Assistant Coach (if applicable) c.
-Team Manager d.
+Team Managerd.
 Runner(s)e.
-Trainers / QMPs / First Aid Officials f.
-Water Carriers Any person not listed on the Team Sheet must not participate in the Match as a Player or Official.
-Distribution of Team Sheet Each Team is to print four (4) copies of their Team Sheet and distribute prior to the Match by the Team Manager as follows: i. one (1) provided to the Ground Manager ("Official Team Sheet"); ii. one (1) provided to the Timekeeper; iii. one (1) provided to the opposition Club's Team Manager; iv. one (1) to be retained by the Club Team Manager.
+Trainers / QMPs / First Aid Officialsf.
+Water Carriers Any person not listed on the Team Sheet must not participate in the Match as a Player of Official.
+Distribution of Team Sheet Each Team is to print four (4) copies of their Team Sheet and distribute prior to the Match by the Team Manager as follows: i. one (1) provided to the Ground Manager ("Official Team Sheet");ii. one (1) provided to the Timekeeper; iii. one (1) provided to the opposition Club's Team Manager; iv. one (1) to be retained by the Club Team Manager.
 Once the Official Team Sheet has been provided to the Ground Manager, it must not be taken back by the Club for any purpose including amendment.
-Any alterations to it in accordance with this Rule must be made in the presence of the Ground Manager.

-Guidance Note: where it is known that a Match is being officially filmed with commentary, an additional copy of each Team's Team Sheet is to be provided to the commentator.
+Any alterations to it is accordance with this Rule must be made in the presence of the Ground Manager.
+Guidance Note : where it is known that a Match is being officially filmed with commentary an additional copy of each Team's Team Sheet is to be provided to the commentator.
+During Match Alteration of Team Sheet Team Officials must make a proper effort to ensure the accuracy of a Team Sheet prior to the commencement of a Match and make immediate amendments to it where it is known at the time that: i. a person listed on the Team Sheet will not be participating in the Match; orii. a person not listed on the Team Sheet will be participating in the Match.